 So here’s your chance to solve their problem once and for all.
 Now that your folks see the value of a water filter, get them a serious water filter.
 A hiking style filter may not be the one in this case – they’ll just see it as too survivally.
 Get one that is made for daily use, such as a gravity filter, and perhaps include a little note as to how it will last a lot longer than the pitcher.

 My favorites: Where to start?
 I own the Katadyn Ceradyn filter (here’s one of my oldest posts on this blog showing us using it).
 We’ve used it consistently for a year now, when we’re not drinking water from our local spring.
 The filters last forever – 39,000 gallons – which is why I chose this one.
-But plenty of folks like the Big Berkey too, and this one has fluoride filters.
-And there’s also a brand spanking new Lifestraw gravity filter recently released- it’s got really great reviews and one to consider (it looks a little “preppery” but it may work for your recipient).
+But plenty of folks like the Big Berkey too, and there’s also a brand spanking new Lifestraw gravity filter recently released- it’s got really great reviews and one to consider (it looks a little “preppery” but it may work for your recipient).

 11. Solar Yard Lights